 BF Skinner, as well as other behavioral psychologists, knew that motivation and behavior are closely linked.
 This can make negative punishment, as well as positive punishment and different types of reinforcement, tricky.

-Although the stimuli mentioned above can be a “big deal,” they will likely not cause any long-term effects beside association between the bad behavior and the punishment.
+Although the stimuli mentioned above can be a “big deal,” they will likely not cause any long-term effects besides the association between bad behavior and negative punishment.
 Taking a solo away from a teenager might sting, and although that sends the message to not act up again, they will still be able to go about life with confidence and not hold too much of a grudge against the teacher who gave the punishment.